-‘Create, don’t curate’ is Blanchflower’s motto and to that end, much of their produce, from bacon and sausages to bread and pastries, is made in-house.
+‘Create, don’t curate’ is Blanchflower’s motto and to that end, much of their produce is made in-house.

 We like sustainable ventures, they’re essential in these climate-challenged times, and Blanchflower’s cottage industry gets points for being bloody good at whipping up their artisan wares too.

-Mid-morning, pop in for a brunch spread.
-You can sample those aforementioned sausages and bacon in their English brekkie, alongside eggs your way, crispy potato rosti and some lovely roasted veggies.
+Mid-morning (and all day at the weekend), pop in for a brunch spread.
+You can sample arguably some of the best coffee in the city, alongside eggs your way, crispy potato rosti and some lovely roasted veggies.

 Looking for something a bit more adventurous?
-How do dishes such as slow-cooked ox cheek benedict with homemade sriracha grab you?
-Lunch sees seasonal pies with homemade puff pastry added to the menu, with a selection of fresh salads and sarnies on, you guessed it, homemade bread.
+How does as slow-cooked ox cheek benedict with homemade sriracha grab you?

-Dinner offers sustenance of the baked, grilled, wood-fire, smoked and pickled variety.
+Lunch offers sustenance of the baked, grilled, wood-fire, smoked and pickled variety.
+But look out for daily specials that the team are really proud of.
 A good range of local beers and European wines tops it all off nicely.